GET STARTED NOW.

 PICK YOUR FIRST ESSAY.

+There are no rules for this.
 You might start with the essay/s that have the earliest deadlines, or the ones you think will be the most straightforward.
 Knocking out these will give you the confidence to tackle the more difficult ones.
 Some students want to get the longest essays out of the way.
 For help organizing your draft, go to UC PIQs vs. Common App, which has tips for structuring essays of different lengths.